Washington, DC Center

 The Bernstein-Offit Building also serves as the administrative office for Advanced Academic Programs.
 Admissions, Registration, Online, Information Technology, and Outreach staff are located at this center just two blocks south of Dupont Circle accessible by Metro.

-The center includes a Library Resource Center, faculty and student lounges, a large administrative/program management suite for faculty and staff, classrooms or seminar rooms, two computer labs, and a large presentation room, and en executive conference room.
+The center includes a Library Resource Center, faculty and student lounges, a large administrative/program management suite for faculty and staff, classrooms or seminar rooms, a teaching computer lab, a large presentation room, and an executive conference room.
 The Washington Center provides an excellent learning environment for Advanced Academic Programs, and many Arts and Sciences Washington-based initiatives.

 The Johns Hopkins D.C.
 Learning Commons located on the 3rd floor of the Bernstein-Offit Building (1717 Massachusetts Ave.) is open to students at Carey Business School, SAIS, and AAP.

 It features conference rooms, group study rooms, open group study areas, printing services, and a student kitchenette.
-The space is designed to accommodate the broad variety of learning styles including self-study, small group study, open group study, and technology-enhanced study.
+The space is designed to accommodate a broad variety of learning styles including self-study, small group study, open group study, and technology-enhanced study.

 The Learning Commons also offers an online scheduling tool to make reserving a group study room easy.
 To make a reservation, log in with your JHED ID, click on the “Reservation” tab, select your location, highlight the time desired, and fill out the necessary information.

 Under the direction of the JHU Eisenhower Library, students in Washington are welcome to do research in the Washington Library Resource Center (WLRC).
 The center’s staff provides reference consultation, instruction and facilitates access to a vast array of electronic databases, journals, the online catalog, reserve services, and a collection of materials supporting each of the programs offered by the schools.

-Students and faculty can also obtain journal articles, books and audio-visual material not available at the center library.
+Students and faculty can also obtain journal articles, books, and audio-visual material not available at the central library.
 Articles can be delivered to the desktop, and material can be delivered to the center for pickup.
 The J-Card is used for identification and borrowing privileges.
 The Library Resource Center has 10 workstations in the Electronic Research Room.
 Additionally, students may access electronic resources from off-campus.